 Longview's investment process is bound by strict investment criteria, ensuring that only quality companies, with solid business fundamentals and attractive cash-based valuations, are purchased.
 A stock must pass all three Investment Criteria (Quality, Fundamentals and Valuation) to be purchased.
 The two primary reasons for selling a stock are the deterioration of company's business fundamentals or that the stock reaches its price target.
-If a stock ceases to meet the stock selection criteria of quality, business fundamentals and valuation, the research process will downgrade the stock and the entire position will be sold.
-Portfolio construction is driven by the decision to buy or sell, derived from our bottom-up research process.
+If a stock ceases to meet the stock selection criteria of quality, business fundamentals and valuation the entire position will be sold.
+Portfolio construction is driven by the decision to buy or sell, derived from the bottom-up research process.
 For any new buy or sell decision, the underlying reasons for the decision must be recorded and must be wholly linked to the Investment process using the investment Criteria.